Powernap/powernap.github.io/source/_posts/2013-12-07-watch-twitch-using-vlc-in-osx.markdown

 References
 ==========
-Links and instructions how to install everything is taken from different Posts in this [Gamespot Thread](http://forum.gamesports.net/dota/showthread.php?45027-How-to-watch-Twitch-TV-in-VLC-player-(MAC-OSX-HOW-TO)
+- Links and instructions how to install everything is taken from different Posts in this [Gamespot Thread](http://forum.gamesports.net/dota/showthread.php?45027-How-to-watch-Twitch-TV-in-VLC-player-(MAC-OSX-HOW-TO)
+- For further information, visit [this site from the livestreamer developer](http://livestreamer.tanuki.se/en/latest/) which offers more detailed instructions